 For more information on the State of the Bays reports, visit the Commissioner for Environmental Sustainability Victoria's website.

-Yearly updates on the progress of the Delivery Plan are prepared by the cross-agency Working Group and the Project Officer Group who manage or deliver activities.
+Yearly updates on the progress of, and activities listed in, the Delivery Plan are prepared by the cross-agency Working Group and the Project Officer Group who manage or deliver activities.
 These updates are endorsed by the Project Control Group and are fed into the annual report.
-This is the first annual report, evaluating the year one of the EMP.

 Port Phillip Bay Fund